SaaS Stuck at $10K MRR: What’s Actually Wrong

 Day 6: Adjust Your Positioning

-Review your call notes.
-Look for patterns in:
+Review your call notes and look for patterns in what you’re hearing.

 The language they use to describe the problem